mdpetters/DifferentialMobilityAnalyzers.jl/docs/documentation/src/index.md

 ## Citations

-This work was supported by the United States Department of Energy, Office of Science, Biological and Environment Research, Grant number DE-SC0018265.
+This work was supported by the United States Department of Energy, Office of Science, Biological and Environment Research, Grant numbers DE-SC0018265 and DE-SC00021074.
 The tutorial was supported by the American Association of Aerosol Research.

 Petters, M.D.
 (2018) _A language to simplify computation of differential mobility analyzer response functions_ Aerosol Science & Technology, 52 (12), 1437-1451, [https://doi.org/10.1080/02786826.2018.1530724](https://doi.org/10.1080/02786826.2018.1530724).